R-s0n/bug-bounty-village-defcon32-workshop/recon-methodology.md

 # Findind Bugs w/ Recon

+*SUMMARY: Once your recon is complete, you should have a huge amount of data about the target's attack surface.
+Instead of moving on to manual testing, some bug bounty hunters may prefer to use this data in combination with additional automation scripts to find bugs without any manual testing.
+Below are a few examples of how this can be accomplished.*

 ## Leaked Secrets (In-App)

 **Input**: *URL Pointing to Live Web Application Worth Your Time (Target URL)*